-The National Library facilitates the continued development of a national bibliography through support for Kinetica, the Internet-based national bibliographic service.
+The National Library facilitates the continued development of a national bibliography through support for Kinetica, the Internet-based national bibliographic service, and Kinetica's search service, Libraries Australia.

 The National Library is also the Australian agency for ISSN and ISMN.